 - Double-Check Travel Documents and Essentials

 Speaking about essential items, another crucial step to ensure a smooth travel day is to have your travel documents in a secure place.
 The first thing to do is to confirm your reservations.
 Reconfirm your flight, hotel, and transportation reservations to ensure everything is in order.
-I know doing such a thing can put stress on you if you make mistakes, but it is best to catch on to it before you leave rather than at the airport or your destination.
+I know that making mistakes can put stress on you, but it is best to catch them before you leave rather than at the airport or your destination.
 If you book accommodation with services like Booking.com, you can message the property through the app to ensure your reservation is in order.

 Therefore, staying updated on traffic or weather-related issues that could affect your journey is vital.
 Plan your departure accordingly to avoid unnecessary delays.
 Secondly, arrange airport transportation, whether a taxi, rideshare service, or public transportation, and book transport in advance.
 When you book your transportation in advance, you are eliminating last-minute stress.
-Remember you should arrive at the airport 2-3 hours before departure.
+Remember, the rule is you should arrive at the airport 2-3 hours before departure.
 Therefore, plan to leave about an hour before the 2-3 hours.
-For people who live in major cities with major traffic jams, prepare to depart two hours before your 2-3 hours airport timeframe.
-Use your flight app to check whether your plane will leave on time.
+For people who live in major cities with major traffic jams, prepare to depart two hours before your 2-3 hour airport timeframe.
+Use your flight app to check whether or not your plane will leave on time.

 In conjunction with the last point about transportation, it is good to allow yourself extra time.
 Account for potential delays or long queues at the airport, train station, or bus terminal.
 Arriving earlier will give you a buffer to handle any unexpected situations.
-You will have enough time to go through baggage claim and TSA and relax before boarding your flights.
-I fly out of Boston Logan International Airport for international trips, and my hometown is 45 minutes from the airport sans traffic.
-I use the Peter Pan Bus Line to leave Rhode Island or Amtrak.
-I do not trust my family members to get me on time because they always tend to think I will get to my flight regardless of when they decide to bring me to the airport.
+You will have enough time to go through baggage claim and TSA, and relax before boarding your flight.
+I fly out of Boston Logan International Airport for international trips, and my hometown is 45 minutes from the airport, assuming no traffic.
+I use the Peter Pan Bus Line or Amtrak to leave Rhode Island.
+I don’t trust my family members to get me to the airport on time because they always seem to think I’ll make it to my flight no matter when they decide to drop me off.
 Therefore, an effective transportation plan will ensure a smooth sailing travel day.

 - Double-check the layover instructions.

 One travel stress many travelers experience on their travel day is delays that disrupt their layovers.
 When you have a layover and your first flight is delayed, it can cause stress because you want to know if you will make it to your second flight or if the airport can put you on another flight the same day or as soon as possible.
-Some people missed their connection flights because the timeframe between when their first flight got to the connecting city and the time of their second flight was too short.
-Others have missed flights because they did not know they needed to grab their luggage at the connecting city and recheck it before getting to their second fight.
-I have experienced all of these three common scenarios.
+Some people missed their connecting flights because the timeframe between their first flight’s arrival in the connecting city and their second flight’s departure was too short.
+This delay recently happened to my mother as she was heading to Dubai.
+The flight from Boston to Toronto arrived late, so she missed the flight from Toronto to Dubai.
+Others have missed flights because they did not know they needed to grab their luggage at the connecting city and recheck it before getting to their second flight.
+I have experienced all three of these common scenarios.

 The first time I missed a flight, I experienced the third scenario.
-I was going to Austin, Texas, and was still determining what would happen with my flight.
+I was headed to Austin, Texas, and was still figuring out what would happen with my flight.
 I learned from my mother, who missed her flight to Paris, that she had to pay money to get on the next flight.
-Because I was going to a conference, I did not pay for my flight, and as a college student, I did not have enough money to pay extra to be on another flight.
+Since I was attending a conference, I didn’t pay for my flight.
+As a college student, I couldn’t afford to pay extra for an alternative flight.
 When I went to the front desk and explained that I missed my flight because I heard my name on the intercom to get my luggage when I thought I would only retrieve it at my destination, the lady at the front desk told me she had placed me on standby at no extra cost.

 Learning this information distressed me.
 If you faced a delay and compromised your layover, you could go to the front desk and ask to be on the next flight.
 The rule states that the front desk will help you book the next available flight if the delay is due to maintenance or weather-related issues.
 However, if you miss your flight because of your own mistake, whether intentional or unintentional, you can still get to another flight at no extra cost.
 The caveat is that the missing flight must be on the same booking reference.
 Therefore, next time you have an itinerary with a layover, make sure you have a plan if you face a delay that will impact your layover.